Skip to content

 In general, a low deductible plan means higher monthly payments and a high deductible plan has lower premiums.

-In 2023, you have an HDHP if your individual deductible is more than $1,500 or your family plan is more than $3,000.
 This is important because if you have an HDHP by this definition you are eligible to open an HSA.

-Update: 2024 IRS High Deductible Health Plan Limits Announced
+Update: 2025 IRS High Deductible Health Plan Limits Announced

 A downside to HDHP’s is sometimes the policyholder will skip doctor visits & treatments altogether to avoid the lump sum expense.

-For many Americans, having to come up with $3,000-$5,000 on short notice can present a challenge.
+For many Americans, having to come up with $3,000-$5,000 by surprise is a huge burden.

-The biggest advantage of $0 deductible health insurance is that you won’t have to pay that large out-of-pocket expense upfront before your insurance coverage kicks in.
+The biggest advantage of 0 deductible health insurance is that you won’t have to pay that large out-of-pocket expense upfront before your insurance coverage kicks in.

 A $0 deductible health plan can be a way to save money on healthcare costs especially if you have a chronic condition or know you’ll require frequent medical care.